 The Compensation Committee reviews executive officer base salaries in conjunction with our annual performance review process.
 During this process, the Chief Executive Officer will review the performance of the named executive officers (other than himself) and will report those findings to the Compensation Committee.
 A named executive officer's personal performance will be judged in part on whether our business objectives are being met.
 In setting base salary, management and the Compensation Committee considers each named executive officer's experience, skills, knowledge, responsibilities, and performance, Limelight's performance as a whole, and the report and recommendations of our Chief Executive Officer (other than for himself).
 An assessment of a named executive officer's personal performance is qualitative, with much reliance on our Chief Executive Officer's subjective evaluation of a named executive officer's personal performance (other than his own personal performance) and the Compensation Committee in setting base salary changes.
 For newly hired named executive officers, the Compensation Committee also considers the base salary of the individual at his or her prior employment and any unique personal circumstances that motivated the executive to leave that prior position and join us.
 The Compensation Committee aims to keep salaries in line with the external job market.
 Increases over the prior year's base salary will be considered within the context of our overall annual compensation adjustment budget to ensure that any increases are fiscally prudent and feasible for us.
-The Compensation Committee also considers budgets other than the annual business planning process.
-For fiscal 2017, the Compensation Committee also considered general economic conditions and the risks such conditions posed to achievement of our financial performance targets for 2017.
+The Compensation Committee also considered general economic conditions and the risks such conditions posed to achievement of our financial performance targets for 2017.